Call us to get started 855-854-2679

 Installing a one-way bat valve (bat excluder) is only humane bat removal option.
 The one way valve allows bats to painless leave your house but prevents their return.

 It typically takes three to seven days to ensure all bats have evicted themselves.
 The best time to install a bat valve is in the fall because the pups are old enough to fly on their own.
-Bat removal is illegal without a permit between April 15 to August 15 in Tampa.
+Bat removal should be avoided from May until August.

 Wildlife exclusion icon